yknli/pxpayplus/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pxpayplus.
+Bug reports and pull requests are welcome on GitHub at https://github.com/yknli/pxpayplus.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).